-Solar-powered remote control cars, hand-built and raced by high school teams.
+Solar-powered remote control cars; designed, hand-built and raced by high school teams.

 from the Colorado Alliance for Environmental Education